 By the year 1432, there were only about 300 inhabited houses within the walls of Antioch, mostly occupied by Turks, according to historian Steven Runciman.

 Archaeological traces of once-great city of Antioch

 Few traces of the once-great Roman city are visible today aside from the massive fortification walls that snake up the side of the mountains to the east of the modern city, as well as several aqueducts, and the Church of St Peter (St Peter’s Cave Church, Cave-Church of St. Peter).

-The excavation team failed to find the major buildings they hoped to unearth, including Constantine’s Great Octagonal Church or the imperial palace.
-However, a great accomplishment of the expedition was the discovery of high-quality Roman mosaics from villas and baths in Antioch, Daphne and Seleucia Pieria, including that pictured above, which is now in the Louvre.
+The excavation team failed to find the major buildings they hoped to unearth, including Constantine’s Great Octagonal Church and the imperial palace.
+However, a great accomplishment of the expedition was the discovery of high-quality Roman mosaics from villas and baths in Antioch, Daphne, and Seleucia Pieria, including that pictured above, which is now in the Louvre.

-The northern sector of Antakya, the Turkish name of the city, has been growing rapidly over recent years; this construction has begun to expose large portions of the ancient city, which are frequently bulldozed and rarely protected by the local officials.
+The northern sector of Antakya, the Turkish name of the city, has been growing rapidly over recent years.
+This construction has begun to expose large portions of the ancient city, which are frequently bulldozed and rarely protected by local officials.

 In April of 2016, archaeologists discovered a Greek mosaic (above) showing a skeleton lying down with a wine pitcher and loaf of bread alongside a text that reads: “Be cheerful, enjoy your life.”

 This unforgettable artwork is reportedly from the 3rd century BC.